What’s prayer? How do I pray?

-When teaching how to pray, Jesus invites his followers to come to God as beloved children approaching their dear heavenly Father.
-Just as a child tells their father about their needs/wants/desires, we too are invited to talk with our Father in heaven with the same candour and honesty, to tell him like it is, and ask him for help.
+When teaching how to pray, Jesus invites his followers to come to God as beloved children approaching a gracious Father.
+Just as a child tells their father about their needs/wants/desires, we too are invited to talk with our loving Father in heaven with the same candour and honesty.
+We can tell him like it is, and ask him for help.
 Yet, a father knows best.
 A loving father gives good gifts (Luke 11:11–13), but will not give everything.
-That is, a loving father will withhold from a child who asks for unhealthy candy and endless toys.
-So, prayer is sitting on the lap of God our Father, talking with him, receiving the gifts he choses to give out of his infinite grace and wisdom.
+That is, a loving father will withhold from a child who asks for unhealthy fairy floss or lollies for dinner.
+Likewise with God our Father.
+So, prayer is sitting on the lap of our heavenly Father, telling him about our day, letting him how we feel, listening to him, receiving the gifts he choses to give out of his infinite grace and wisdom.
 Yet a father doesn’t really want their child to sit on their lap with a shopping list of requests to tick off!
 If we treat prayer like that, then it won't “work.”
 Rather, prayer is an activity of faith — we come to our heavenly Father, trusting that he will hear and act according to his fatherly wisdom.

 Prayer is sitting on the lap of God our Father.

 What is prayer not?

 First, God does not need our prayers.
 Think about this carefully.
 Our prayers are not righteous works that accomplish the Father’s will.
 God’s kingdom will come, his will be done on earth, without our prayers.
 Therefore, our prayers do not somehow twist God’s arm to respond, or magically effect his will here on earth.
 God can (and does!) do whatever he wants without our prayers.
 Rather, prayer is an invitation to present our needs to God and receive the good gifts he wisely bestows.
 So, our prayers are not efficacious because we pray, but rather because God has already chosen to give out of his grace and mercy.